BinoviTeam/checklist/codestyle.md

 <details>
   <summary><b>ALWAYS</b> add brackets for <b>arrow</b> functions</summary>

-  > Even if argument only one
+  > Even if the argument only one

   BAD example
   ```javascript